-Consequently, in 2022, regulated firms can expect a more intrusive approach to their AML systems and controls.
+Consequently, in 2022, regulated firms are witnessing a more intrusive approach to their AML systems and controls.
 They could be exposed to fines and criminal proceedings for money laundering regulations, even if it is not apparent that these have facilitated financial crime.

 Following the implementation of the 6th Money Laundering Directive, the EU unveiled a new anti-money laundering (AML) package, consisting of four legislative proposals - a directive and three regulations.

 The EU AML proposals aim to change four key areas:

 The proposals improve the current regime by introducing new rules, updating and refining existing requirements, and introducing a new supervisory approach.
 And significantly, they will end EU member states independent approaches to supervision and different expectations regarding directive implementation and control execution.

 As negotiations continue over the EU-UK relationship following the UK's departure from the EU, some of the worst fears regarding custom delays and other administrative headaches have subsided.
 Firms in the manufacturing sector are preoccupied with spiralling costs and shortages in their supply chains, especially computer chips.

 The Brexit deal does not provide clarity on equivalence in financial services.
 And yet, the City of London seems to have taken this in its stride.
 According to EY's Financial Services Brexit Tracker, the movement of assets and staff to the EU financial capitals has slowed.

 But it leaves a huge risk if the EU withdraws equivalence rights for UK financial firms - it can do so with only 30 days' notice, and the UK has no right to contest.